Persistence of Entangled States and High Fidelity Quantum Gate Operations in Si/SiGe Spin Qubits at High Temperature

+The controlled-rotation(CROT) operation is shown in Fig. 1(d).
+We first initialize the system in the $\ket{\downarrow,\downarrow}$ state using a two-stage state-filtering sequence~\cite{Huang2024}.
+This involves performing a Pauli spin blockade (PSB) operation and applying a state filter (SF1) to discard the antiparallel spin states.
+A $\pi$ rotation is then applied to qubit Q1, followed by a CROT operation on Q0 and a second state filter (SF2).
+Next, we activate the exchange interaction and sweep the frequency of the microwave excitation.
+By preparing the control qubit Q1 in either the $\ket{\downarrow}$ or $\ket{\uparrow}$ state, we selectively activate one of the two branches of the spin-exchange funnel.
+The resonance curves of the two branches approach 100$\%$, demonstrating the effectiveness of the initialization of the two-qubit state.

+Figure 1(e) illustrates the extension of the two-qubit initialization scheme to include full two-qubit state readout using PSB.
+The sequence begins with the same two-stage initialization procedure.
+After quantum processing, the first PSB step results in partial information loss, preventing discrimination between the $\ket{\downarrow,\downarrow}$ and $\ket{\downarrow, \uparrow}$ states due to fast relaxation from $\ket{\downarrow, \uparrow}$ to $\ket{\uparrow, \downarrow}$ at the readout point \cite{Philips2022}.
+To address this limitation, each experiment is performed twice: once using the standard sequence, and once with an additional X gate applied to Q1 after the intended quantum processing.
+This approach allows reconstruction of all possible final two-qubit states after quantum processing by consistently selecting the parallel spin states in the final state filter (SF3).
+Looking ahead, a real time feedback technique \cite{Philips2022, Kobayashi2023} will allow to initialize quasi-deterministically all 4 two-spin states, thereby enhancing the operational speed of the quantum processor.

-Next we characterize qubit performance at two different temperatures.
-Fig.\ref{fig:Fig2} a) shows Ramsey fringes used to extract coherence times of the two qubits.
-Here we do see a reduction in $T_2^*$ more than a factor of 2 as the temperature increases.
-However, the experiments at the two temperatures differed quite substantially in their duration, 8 minutes at \SI{300}{\milli\kelvin} versus 80 minutes at \SI{740}{\milli\kelvin}.
-Thus it is not the fairest comparison, as the longer experiment suffers more from 1/f charge noise, which is believed to be the dominant contributor to decoherence \cite{micromagnet_noise_coupling}.
-We obtain pure dephasing times of $T_2^*$>10 $\mu s$ at T=300 $mK$, and $T_2^*$>4 $\mu s$ at T=740 $mK$, extended to $T^{ECHO}_2$=70$\mu s$ and $T^{ECHO}_2$=40$\mu s$ with Hahn echo (See supplementary Fig.~\ref{fig:sup_3} ).
+Next, we characterize qubit performance at three different temperatures: $T=\lowtemp$, $\midtemp$ and $\hightemp$.
+Fig.~\ref{fig:Fig2_ramsey} shows Ramsey fringes used to extract coherence times of the two qubits.
+A change in \tTwostar{} is observed with increasing temperature in Q0 and Q1, dropping by approximately 17\% and 32\%, respectively.
+This indicates an increase in charge noise between \lowtemp{} and \hightemp{} as it is believed to be the dominant contributor to decoherence in spin-orbit coupled system~\cite{micromagnet_noise_coupling}.
+The coherence time can be extended with the Hahn echo protocol (Table~\ref{tab:performance_summary}).